 Mada’in Saleh: Spectacular Rock-Cut Tombs And Monuments Reflect Great Skills Of Nabataean Builders

-It contains many magnificent tombs and monuments that reflect the great skills of the masons of their time.
-Mada’in Saleh also called Al-Hijr or Hegra dates back to the Nabataean civilization that flourished between the second and fourth century BC.
+It contains many magnificent tombs and monuments that reflect the excellent skills of the masons of their time.
+Mada’in Saleh, also called Al-Hijr or Hegra, dates back to the Nabataean civilization that flourished between the second and fourth century BC.

-This beautiful place is considered as one of the ´most important archaeological sites in Saudi Arabia and is called "The Capital of the Monuments".
+This beautiful place is considered one of the ´most important archaeological sites in Saudi Arabia and is called "The Capital of the Monuments."
 The site constitutes the kingdom's southernmost and largest settlement after Petra (modern-day Jordan).

-With its 111 monumental tombs, 94 of which are decorated, and water wells, the site is an outstanding example of the Nabataeans' architectural accomplishment and hydraulic expertise.
+The site's 111 monumental tombs, 94 decorated, and water wells are an outstanding example of the Nabataeans' architectural accomplishment and hydraulic expertise.

 Qasr al-Farid, an unfinished tomb that stands alone.
 Image source